EdwinVW/pitstop/src/Infrastructure.Messaging/README.md

 ## Release notes

+### Version 5.2.0
+- Target .NET 9.
+- Fix breaking changes in RabbitMQ Client 7.x (thanks to eNeRGy164 (Michaël Hompus)).
+- Upgrade all NuGet references to the latest version.

 ### Version 5.1.0
-- Add ability to specify a virtual host for RabbitMQ
+- Add ability to specify a virtual host for RabbitMQ.
 - Upgrade all NuGet references to the latest version.

 ### Version 5.0.0